 Tiered

-Tiered savings accounts function similarly to traditional ones but there are tiers based on how much money you have in the account.
+Tiered savings accounts function similarly to traditional ones, but there are tiers based on how much money you have in the account.
 The more you save, the higher your interest rates you'll earn on your balance.
 You can also see tiers offered depending on how long you keep the money in your account.

 When to use a savings account